crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

 ### Design for Change

-Building software that does its design task is often onlyl half the battle.
-Often it is the case that we need our software to change and be adaptable over time as requirements and needs change.
+Building software that does its designed task is often only half the battle.
+It is also the case that we need our software to adjust and be adaptable over time as requirements and needs change.
 One of the essential needs of good software is the ability to change it easily.
 Good software design is crucial to making adaptable software possible.
-Often with bad design patterns ever the most simple change can turn into a complicated endevour as seemingy unrelated functionality breaks from your "minor change".
+Often with bad design patterns even the most simple change can turn into a complicated endevour as seemingy unrelated functionality breaks from your "minor change".

-Our major culprit to flexible and robust software is dependencies.
+Our major culprit to preventing flexible and robust software is dependencies.
 The coupling of different segments of code in order to form features and functionality.
 The interaction between code segments that we describe as dependency is a required part of writing software.
 But we have flexibility in how this is done, and choosing the right approach to managing dependencies goes a long way towards building better software systems.

 ### SOLID

-SOLID is a mnemonic acronym for five software design patters intended to make your software more understandable, flexible, and maintainable.
+SOLID is a mnemonic acronym for five software design patterns intended to make your software more understandable, flexible, and maintainable.
 Most of what I will be detailing below comes from

 ***C++ Software Design***